 - Textbook: Your textbook and readings for the course is available as an Open Educational Resource and is available on D2L.
-The primary textbook is "Physical Chemistry" by LibreTexts - Scientific Calculator: Your calculator for this course must be able to handle logarithms and exponents.
+The primary textbooks are "Physical Chemistry" by LibreTexts and "Free Energy" by Snee. - Scientific Calculator: Your calculator for this course must be able to handle logarithms and exponents.
 This type of calculator can be found for around \$10.

-Mobile communication devices and calculator programs/internal memory are not acceptable for use on exams - Laboratory Notebook: Permanently bound notebook (No perforations or binders) - Safety Goggles: Available from Bookstore or Chemistry Supply Room: Caputo 330 - Regular access to a computing device with access to a word processing program, such as Microsoft Word, and a spreadsheet program, Microsoft Excel, as well as internet access for D2L (https://millersville.desire2learn.com/) and university email.
+Mobile communication devices and calculator programs/internal memory are not acceptable for use on exams - Safety Goggles: Available from Bookstore or Chemistry Supply Room: Caputo 330 - Regular access to a computing device with access to a word processing program, such as Microsoft Word, and a spreadsheet program, Microsoft Excel, as well as internet access for D2L (https://millersville.desire2learn.com/) and university email.